Wang-Lin-boop/Wang-Lin-boop/README.md

 * **PPI-Miner**: a motif-driven PPI identification method, that can be applied to discovering novel PPIs, the rational design of molecular glues, and protein vaccines.
 Using the PPI-Miner, we developed the first potential substrates database of CRBN, serving the rational design of **molecular glue** degraders. \[[_Journal of Chemical Information and Modeling_](https://pubs.acs.org/doi/full/10.1021/acs.jcim.2c01033)\] \[[Online Database](https://bailab.siais.shanghaitech.edu.cn/services/crbn-subslib)\]
 * Discovery of **PPI disruptors** by targeting the SARS-CoV-2 spike protein. \[[_Journal of Medicinal Chemistry_](https://pubs.acs.org/doi/full/10.1021/acs.jmedchem.1c00320) \| [_Acta Pharmacologica Sinica_](https://www.nature.com/articles/s41401-021-00735-z)\]

-⚡ **I am expected to graduate in June 2024, and I am seeking job opportunities for after graduation .....**

 <!--
 **Wang-Lin-boop/Wang-Lin-boop** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.